 \subsection{Discussion and indispensibility of the bounds in Th. \ref{Main1}}

-Recall that in Cheeger-Gromov type finitenes results, the volume bound is needed to prevent dimension loss, as Perelman's theorem refers to Alexandrov spaces of Hausdorff dimension exactly $n$, whereas in Gromov's theorem all dimensions $\leq n$ are included.
+First of all, it should be stressed that the considered Lorentzian bounds do not, by mere restriction to the Riemannian boundary metric, yield Riemannian bounds sufficient to apply Riemannian finiteness theorems.
+Furthermore, recall that in Cheeger-Gromov type finitenes results, the volume bound is needed to prevent dimension loss, as Perelman's theorem refers to Alexandrov spaces of Hausdorff dimension exactly $n$, whereas in Gromov's theorem all dimensions $\leq n$ are included.
 Due to dimensional homogeneity of Alexandrov spaces (\cite{BBI}, Th.
 10.6.1) the dimension loss in a GH limit has to occur globally, if it occurs.
-Now, this dimension loss can actually happen in our context: For a sequence of thinner and thinner Lorentzian cylinders $([0;1] \times \mathbb{S}^1, -dt^2 \oplus \e \cdot ds^2) $, the corresponding Riemannian cylinders become also infinitely thin in the limit $\e \rightarrow 0$, so there is dimensional degeneracy in this example.
+Now, this dimension loss can actually happen in our context: For a sequence of thinner and thinner Lorentzian cylinders $([0,1] \times \mathbb{S}^1, -dt^2 \oplus \e \cdot ds^2) $, the corresponding Riemannian cylinders become also infinitely thin in the limit $\e \rightarrow 0$, so there is dimensional degeneracy in this example.
 Therefore the lower bound on $\Gamma$ is indispensable in Theorems \ref{Main1} and \ref{Main2}.
-It could not be replaced with a mere bound on the total volume of $X$ either, which can be seen by considering a sequence of cylinders concentrating the volume at the boundary: There are functions $f_n: [-1; 1] \rightarrow [0; \infty)$ with $f_n (-x) = f_n(x) $ and $\lim_n f_n (\pm 1 ) = \infty$ such that $ \vol (X_n) \rightarrow_{n \rightarrow \infty} 1$ for $X_n := ([-1; 1] \times \mathbb{S}^1, -dt^2 + f_n ds^2)$ but still the limit of $ \pr_1 (F (X_n)) $ is one-dimensional.
-The same holds for flat cylinders, $f_n = n$ and $[0;1/n]$ instead of $[0;1]$.
+It could not be replaced with a mere bound on the total volume of $X$ either, which can be seen by considering a sequence of cylinders concentrating the volume at the boundary: There are functions $f_n: [-1, 1] \rightarrow [0, \infty [$ with $f_n (-x) = f_n(x) $ and $\lim_n f_n (\pm 1 ) = \infty$ such that $ \vol (X_n) \rightarrow_{n \rightarrow \infty} 1$ for $X_n := ([-1, 1] \times \mathbb{S}^1, -dt^2 + f_n ds^2)$ but still the limit of $ \pr_1 (F (X_n)) $ is one-dimensional.
+The same holds for flat cylinders, $f_n = n$ and $[0,1/n]$ instead of $[0,1]$.
 One way to obstruct this phenomenon is precisely the above combination $\Gamma$ of volume and injectivity radius.

 The bound on the volume is seen to be indispensable considering the examples of the semi-Riemannian products of long surfaces of genus $\rightarrow \infty$ and the Lorentzian line.